Local Charitable Organizations

 Each year, the Newman Center leads a Confirmation Retreat for high school students in the Diocese of Tulsa who are preparing for the sacrament of Confirmation.
 Newman students are needed to give talks, lead small group discussions, and provide a welcoming atmosphere for the participants.

 Additionally, many TU students are involved with college retreats as both participants and staff.
 Opportunities to attend various other retreats are publicized at the Newman Center.

 “Service has always been an important part of the Newman Center.
 Within Tulsa, we’ve been able to reach out to local organizations, such as Catholic Charities and Clear Creek Abbey.
 Through mission trips led by our wonderful FOCUS team, we have had the opportunity to spread our faith and aid those in need throughout the world.
 Personally, helping my friends prepare free meals for students and parishioners after Sunday Mass is one of my favorite experiences.
 Since the Newman Center has given me so much – in renewed faith, fellowship, support, etc. – I’m happy to give back.” -Elisabeth Loe

 As our student leadership team, Peer Ministers serve the Newman community by welcoming students, organizing faith formation and social events, and getting students involved with Newman activities.
 Positions on Peer Ministry are held for a minimum of one academic year.
 Applications are available at the start of each spring semester.
-Talk to our Peer Ministers about applying!
+Talk to our Peer Ministers or Fr.
+Ketterer about applying!